abinit/abinit/doc/tutorial/gw1.md

 The q-mesh is the set of points defined as all the possible differences among the **k**-points ( $\mathbf{q} =\mathbf{k}-\mathbf{k}'$ ) of the grid chosen to generate the WFK file.
-From the last statement the interest to choose homogeneous **k**-point grids in order to minimize the number of **q**-points is clear.
+From the last statement it is clear the importance of choosing homogeneous **k**-point grids in order to minimize the number of **q**-points is clear.

 After this section, the code prints the parameters of the FFT grid needed to represent the wavefunctions and to compute their convolution (required for the